-JEE Main Exam Pattern 2019- The JEE Main 2019 exam is one of the most awaited exams for candidates seeking admission in NITs, IITs and other government-funded engineering and technical institutions.
-The first attempt of JEE Main 2019 will be held from 06- 20 January, 2019 whereas the second attempt will be conducted from 06- 20 April, 2019.
-For those who want to clear their JEE Main with the highest score, they need to study the JEE Main 2019 Exam Pattern carefully to know what it requires to make it to the top.
+JEE Main 2023 exam is one of the most awaited exams for candidates seeking admission in NITs, IITs and other government-funded engineering and technical institutions.
+For those who want to get good scores, they need to study the JEE Main 2023 paper pattern carefully to know what it requires to make it to the top.
+Along with the JEE Main exam pattern, candidates should also be aware of JEE Main Syllabus.
 Candidates must aim at getting a high score in order to pass the JEE Main cut off mark which will be decided post the examination by the official conducting body of the exam.
-The JEE Main Exam Pattern remains true to its structure for most of its part.
-NTA is the official conducting body of the JEE Main and will be putting together the JEE Main Exam Pattern 2019 and JEE Main Syllabus which can then be followed by the candidates who will be appearing for the exam.

 |Papers||Subjects||Type of Questions||Exam Mode|

 |Paper I (B.E./B.Tech.)||Physics, Mathematics, & Chemistry||Objective Type – Multiple Choice Questions (MCQs)||Computer Based Test (CBT) mode|

 |Paper-2 (B. Arch/ B.Planning)||Part I- Mathematics

 |Objective Type – Multiple Choice Questions (MCQs)||Computer Based Test (CBT) mode|

 |Part III- Drawing Test||Question to test drawing skills||Pen & Paper Based (offline) mode|